uwspstar/Side-Projects/CSharp-Projects/Basic-Skills/Delegate/readme.md

 ### Invoke() vs BeginInvoke()

-- Delegate.Invoke: Executes synchronously, on the same thread.
+- `Delegate.Invoke`: Executes synchronously, on the same thread.
-- Delegate.BeginInvoke: Executes asynchronously, on a thread pool thread.
+- `Delegate.BeginInvoke`: Executes asynchronously, on a thread pool thread.
-- Control.Invoke: Executes on the UI thread, but calling thread waits for completion before continuing.
+- `Control.Invoke`: Executes on the UI thread, but calling thread waits for completion before continuing.
-- Control.BeginInvoke: Executes on the UI thread, and calling thread doesn't wait for completion.
+- `Control.BeginInvoke`: Executes on the UI thread, and calling thread doesn't wait for completion.

 ---

 ### BeginInvoke()

-- asynchronously
+- `asynchronously`
 - `method.BeginInvoke(null, null);`
 - asynchronously multi-threading base on Delegate BeginInvoke();